maimArt/TableFilterFX/README.md

 # TableFilterFX
-An extension of JavaFX TableViews for filtering columns
+An extension for the JavaFX TableView that adds the possibility of applying a filter to the column headers

 [![Travis Build Status](https://travis-ci.org/maimArt/TableFilterFX.svg?branch=master)](https://travis-ci.org/maimArt/TableFilterFX)